 - Select “First time only” or “Every time a connection is requested” from the second option.
 If you don’t want to confirm every time you connect, choose the First time only option.

-- Make sure you turn off the “This PC can be discovered for projection only when it is plugged in as you will use your Surface PC as a portable display.
+- Ensure you turn off the “This PC can be discovered for projection only when plugged in, as you will use your Surface PC as a portable display.

-- Finally, you will need to confirm Yes when you project from another computer to this PC.
+- Finally, you must confirm Yes when you project from another computer to this PC.

-Once you have configured your Surface PC (Surface 3) to accept projection, On your main PC (Surface Book), on Windows 10, do the following:
+Once you have configured your Surface to accept projection On your main PC on Windows 10, do the following:

 - Click the Connect button.

 - Click the name of the remote wireless display PC (Surface 3) you want to project.
-You may need to confirm the connection on another PC (Surface 3) depending on your configuration.
+Depending on your configuration, you may need to confirm the connection on another PC (Surface 3).
 If the connection fails, you will need to try again.

-- Once connected, Toggle the “Allow input from a keyboard or mouse connected to this display”, if you also want to use the remote computer (Surface 3)’s mouse, keyboard, touch, and pen input on your main PC (Surface Book).
+- Once connected, Tick the “Allow input from a keyboard or mouse connected to this display” check box if you also want to use the remote computer (Surface 3)’s mouse, keyboard, touch, and pen input on your main PC (Surface Book).

-- You can also change the projection mode just like a real connected monitor, by clicking on Change projection mode or pressing Win + P on your keyboard.
+You can change the projection mode as a real connected monitor by clicking on Change projection mode, pressing Win + P on your keyboard, or going to the Display settings.
+You can adjust the dual screen projection as:

 COMMENTS